ryanchynoweth44/DatabricksContent/walkthrough/03_TrainMachineLearningModel.md

     display(eval_df)// display dataframe if wanted
     ```

-1. You have no created a script that trains, saves, and tests a machine learning model.
+1. You have now created a script that trains, saves, and tests a machine learning model.
 This script will ideally be ran on a scheduled or triggered cadence to keep your model up to date as more data is gathered.
 Since this is written in Databricks you can use the built in job scheduler to run this as you wish.
 Please move on to [04_ModifyStreamingData](04_ModifyStreamingData.md).